MatanelGordon/nifi-analyzer/README.md

 A TypeScript application that extracts processor information from Apache NiFi process groups and stores it in a SQLite database for analysis.

+## Todos

+- [ ] Extract status history into tables

+- [ ] Extract FlowFile Provanance into tables.

+- [ ] Extract properties into tables.

 ## Features

 - 🔍 Recursively extracts processor information from all nested process groups